AliciaRodriguezSanchez/Screem_EPG/README.md

         - Front port: 3000
         - Back port 1337

-    I have done some small test these can be seen by launching the command in the folder of /client : npm run test
+    I have done some small test these can be seen by launching: folder of /client : npm run test